Blackmans Bay Recreational Water Quality

 What is Council doing?

-During the last 5 years we have been extensively investigating how these contaminants enter stormwater network.
-Over 700 additional water samples from the beach, waterways and stormwater outfalls have been taken and analysed, alongside 1000+ ammonia tests conducted across the 60+ kms of stormwater pipes in Blackmans Bay.
+Over the past five years, we’ve undertaken extensive investigations into how contaminants enter the stormwater network.
+This includes over 700 additional water samples from the beach, waterways, and stormwater outfalls, along with more than 1,000 ammonia tests conducted across 60+ kms of stormwater pipes in Blackmans Bay.

-Council will continue to work with our partners – the Derwent Estuary Program (DEP) and TasWater, to track and trace the source of any potential bacteria issues and assess existing sewer and stormwater infrastructure in the community as well as investigate any additional scientific monitoring programs moving forward.
+Council is continuing to work with our partners – the Derwent Estuary Program (DEP) and TasWater, to track and trace the source of potential bacteria issues and assess existing sewer and stormwater infrastructure in the Blackmans Bay catchments.

 What can you do?